ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 can be configured to allow/require manual usage of this command.

 ### Cheats
-- `!getitem <item>` Cheats an item, if it is enabled in the server.
+- `!getitem <item>` Cheats an item to the currently connected slot, if it is enabled in the server.

-### Game status
-- `!status` Returns information about the connection status and check completion numbers for all players in the current room. <br /> (Optionally mention a Tag name and get information on who has that Tag.
-For example: !status DeathLink)

 ## Host only (on Archipelago.gg or in your server console)